+complete the process to genium.

 Graduation Term Apply no later than two full semesters prior to graduation

 Fall January 15

 Spring June 15

 Summer August 15

-UNIV 1000 The GSW Experience
+UNIV 1000 the GSW Experience

-Georgia Southwestern State University requires a one credit hour first-year experience course (UNIV 1000) of all new, full-time students as defined in the General Baccalaureate Degree Requirements.
+Georgia Southwestern State University requires a one credit hour first-year experience course (UNIV 1000) of all first-time, full-time students as defined in the General Baccalaureate Degree Requirements.
 New entering transfer students with fewer than nine transfer hours must also enroll in UNIV 1000.
 This highly structured orientation/advisement program has been instituted at Georgia Southwestern State University to facilitate the new student's transition to college-level work.